Key Takeaways

 Qu Yuan, the Chinese poet

-The suicide of Qu Yuan is a popular story used to explain the origins of the Dragon Boat Festival.
+The story of Qu Yuan is the most popular explanation for the origins of the Dragon Boat Festival.

 Qu Yuan the Chinese poet

-Qu Yuan remains a popular figure in modern China.
+Qu Yuan remains a beloved and respected figure in modern China.

 Local people rushed out in boats to rescue him or recover his body.
-Unable to find him, they threw balls of sticky rice into the river—hoping fish would eat the rice instead.
+Unable to find him, they threw balls of sticky rice into the river, hoping the fish would eat the rice instead.

 Avoiding bad luck in the fifth month

 Another explanation connects the holiday to seasonal superstition.
-Because it falls on the 5th day of the 5th lunar month, it’s often called the Double Fifth Festival—an especially charged date in Chinese numerology.
+Because it falls on the fifth day of the fifth lunar month, it is often called the Double Fifth Festival, an especially charged date in Chinese numerology.

 Five poisonous animals (wudu) illustration